 Children born with the most severe form of the defect may suffer from spine and brain issues that cause severe problems.
 Spina bifida symptoms in infants include:

-- The absence of feelings in the legs, feet or arms of the child, disabling movement in these parts of the body.
+- The absence of feeling in the legs, feet or arms of the child, disabling movement in these parts of the body.